Sphereserver/Source/README.md

 ## Coding Notes (add as you wish to standardize the coding for new contributors)

 * Make sure you can compile and run the program before pushing a commit.
+* Rebasing instead of pulling the project is a better practice to avoid unnecessary "merge branch master" commits.